XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 - [wxPython](https://wxpython.org/), a cross-platform graphical toolkit.
 - [Requests](https://docs.python-requests.org/), a library for easily making HTTP requests.
 - [toml](https://github.com/uiri/toml), a library for parsing TOML-formatted files.

+**Note:** On Windows, as of 2022-01-26, the latest wxPython is not compatible with Python 3.10.
+You should be able to follow this tutorial if you downgrade to the latest release of Python 3.9.

 The `requests` and `toml` libraries are only needed for the [domain verification in step 6](#6-domain-verification-and-polish), but you can install them now while you're installing other dependencies.